We are delighted to announce our new partnership with Public Health Dorset to support our programme extend across the county.

 The ambition has always been to support schools with their response to tackling drug and alcohol awareness, which now sits within the PSHE (personal, social, health and economic) curriculum.

 As we extend across BCP and across Dorset, the programme focus is the short but powerful one-act play “The Nest,” written by acclaimed playwright and director Sharon Muiruri-Coyne, founder of Vita Nova, who led the original TiE programme.
 Our actors are all in recovery.

 The play was inspired by the participants as they built on their recovery.
-It is a play that speaks to other people in recovery, their families and friends and the wider community.
-Sam the protagonist is sitting in his nest or is it his prison?
+It speaks to other people in recovery, their families and friends and the wider community.

-We are flexible so we can tailor the session to meet your needs.
-The whole programme lasts between an hour and a half and two hours.
-The maximum per session is 50 students.
-This is because we want to give students a real opportunity to think and offer questions.
-We can therefore offer two to three programmes per day.
+We are flexible so can tailor the session to meet your needs and timings.
+The whole programme lasts between an hour and a half to two hours.
+The maximum number of students per session is 50 as we want to offer them the real opportunity to engage directly with our cast and aks questions.
+We can offer two to three sessions within a typical school day.

 ‘Useful to hear from people who have actually experienced addiction’

-‘It was a very eye opening performance that illustrated the awful challenges of facing addiction’
+‘It was an eye-opening performance that illustrated the awful challenges of facing addiction’

 ‘Powerful and eye-opening’